-- · Stay in bed for longer, up to an extra hour in the morning - · Prepare your morning medication and a drink the night before and leave it by your bed - Take any blood pressure medication before you get out of bed - Sit up slowly; an electric backrest that lifts the head of your bed up can be useful - Get out of bed slowly and sit on the side of the bed before standing up.
+- Stay in bed for longer, up to an extra hour in the morning - Prepare your morning medication and a drink the night before and leave it by your bed - Take any blood pressure medication before you get out of bed and allow 30 minutes for it to start working. - Sit up slowly; an electric backrest that lifts the head of your bed up can be useful - Get out of bed slowly and sit on the side of the bed before standing up.